Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If you’re ready to apply, check the lender’s eligibility criteria and prequalify for the loan before applying, if possible.
 Prequalifying for a loan doesn’t hurt your credit score — but every hard application dings your credit score by a few points.

-If you’re unsure whether you qualify or not, contact the lender and speak with a loan officer who can give you a better idea.
-This can help keep your credit score intact as you search for the best loan.
+If you’re unsure whether you qualify, contact the lender and speak with a loan officer who can give you a clearer understanding of your options and help you avoid unnecessary credit inquiries.

 Can I get a loan for $50,000 with bad credit?